-If you process personal data, you must make it clear to the data subject what data you are processing, why you need it, under what lawful basis you are collecting it, how long you intend to keep it, what third parties you send it do, why and what they will be doing with it.
+If you process personal data, you must make it clear to the data subject what data you are processing, why you need it, under what lawful basis you are collecting it, how long you intend to keep it, what third parties you send it to do, why and what they will be doing with it.
 Your Privacy notice must be easily accessible and written in a clear and transparent way.
-Read in more detail, on how to write privacy notices.
+Read in more detail, about how to write privacy notices.

 Sometimes businesses that process personal data of citizens in the EU and EEA, need to send that data to a supplier outside of the EEA where it loses the protection of the GDPR.
 This could be as simple as the cloud provider you are using being based outside of the EEA.
 In certain circumstances, such as the EU Commission determining that a country has adequate data protection standards, this is permitted by the GDPR and is referred to as a ‘restricted transfer’.
 If there is no adequacy decision you have to ensure that certain safeguards are in place such as a contractual agreement.
-You can learn more here as the ICO explains International transfers in detail.
+Learn more about data transfers here.
+ICO publishes updated guidance on international data transfers.